gwlenglish/Character-Action/README.md

 Project documentation can be found on the pages, uses the docs folder to read html. https://gwlenglish.github.io/Character-Action/

-Demo in action can be played here: https://ventedpennies.itch.io/action-test
+WebGL Demo can be played here: https://ventedpennies.itch.io/action-test